Fires can impact personal safety and property and cause long-term disruptions to research, teaching, and campus operations.

 Review the Evacuation Point maps by campus and building below.
 You can also download a printable (PDF) version of the maps.

-Emergency Wardens
+Emergency wardens

 Emergency wardens play a vital role in ensuring the safety of building occupants by assisting during emergencies, supporting evacuations, and promoting fire prevention.
 Each building on campus should have at least one Emergency Warden per floor depending on the building size and layout.
 During evacuations, Emergency Wardens help ensure that all workspaces are cleared and guide occupants to Evacuation Points throughout campus.